-Each of the feature descriptions discussed in Part III: Configuring the Phone Features includes a table of parameters that you configure to make the features work.
+Each of the feature descriptions discussed in Part III: Configuring Your System includes a table of parameters that you configure to make the features work.
 This brief section explains the conventions used in the feature parameter tables.
 Polycom strongly recommends gaining familiarity with these conventions in order to read the tables and successfully perform configuration changes.

-The feature parameter tables, as shown in Figure 1, indicate one or more of three provisioning methods you can use to configure a feature: a centralized provisioning server, the Web Configuration Utility, or the local phone user interface.
+As shown in Figure 1: Feature Parameter Table Format, the feature parameter tables indicate one or more provisioning methods you can use to configure a feature.
 Note that the types of provisioning methods available for each feature will vary; not every feature uses all three methods.

 The central provisioning server method requires you to configure parameters located in template configuration files that Polycom provides in XML format.
-Figure 1 shows you how to use the parameter tables to locate the template name and the name of the parameter you configure to get the phone features working.
+Use the parameter tables to locate the template files and the parameters you configure to get the phone features working.
+As shown in Figure 1, the tables specify a template name and the parameter name.

-Feature Parameter Table Format
+Figure 1: Feature Parameter Table Format